shostakovich/rocu.de-hugo/content/about-me.md

 emoji: 👨🏻‍💻
 ---

 Hi.
 My name is Robert Curth.
-I am 38 years old and live in Munich (Germany).
+I am 39 years old and live in Munich (Germany).

 ## Programmer

-I am a part-time programmer at [Pharos](https://www.pharos.de/home/) and a worker-owner at [TechGenossen](https://techgenossen.de).
+I am a freelance web-developer.
+I work for [Pharos](https://www.pharos.de/home/) and am a worker-owner at [TechGenossen eG](https://techgenossen.de).

 I program in Ruby (on Rails) these days on [Webgate.io](https://webgate.io/) and various TechGenossen projects.

 ## Traveler

 I travel a lot.
-I visited [~45 countries](/countries-visited) during my lifetime.
-Most of them in the last 10 years.
+I visited [58 countries](/countries-visited) during my lifetime.
+Most of them during the last 15 years.

 ## Self-improver